 Words are my way.
 This includes a harvest of plenty along with nourishing streams of quiet.
-I create courses, programs, writing workshops and other ways for creative writers & artists to deepen, expand, experience, and grow.
+I wrote a course called Dear Artist about creativity & lifemaking.
+I am currently working on a series of writing workshops and other ways for creative writers & artists to deepen, expand, and grow.
 I blog when inspired and send words to inboxes everywhere.
-My book The Secret Life of a Curvy Girl comes out in September.

 As a Spirit-led holistic life coach, I gently guide artists and entrepreneurs into spacious, meaningful, and sustainable lives.
 With the wisdom from above, years of mining the depths, heaps of kindness & truth, and some unconventional extras, I help women like you experience the transformation you're desperate for.
 Ready to deepen and heal?

 I am a licensed massage therapist serving Dallas, Texas.
 My gentle approach provides stress relief and sleep support for those needing a healing, nurturing touch.
 As a 2002 graduate of Hands on Therapy School of Massage, I've developed a holistic approach to well-being and wellness you'll love.